IlyaLab/kramtools/pairwise/README.rst

 The K-W statistic *within* each feature provides some indication of whether the statistical result *between* the features was skewed by missing data.

-The Spearman correlation is calculated for numeric pairs as well as when all categorical features are *binary* (i.e. between a numeric feature and a binary categorical or between two binary categorical).
+The Spearman correlation is calculated for all pairs involving ordered data.
+This obviously includes continuous pairs, but it also includes categorical data with only two categories (i.e. boolean) since two categories are always orderable (implicitly or otherwise).
+In other words, the Spearman correlation is computed as long as one of the features is *not* strictly categorical with more than 2 categories.
+The absolute value of the Spearman correlation in some cases may not be meaningful, but its sign is.

 The case where both features are categorical is slightly more complex.
 In the interest of having statistically "good" tables